Getting Started with Nebula Pulse

 Enterprise

-Full platform capabilities, including AI-powered assistance, GitOps integration, and enterprise identity providers.
+Full platform capabilities, including AI-powered assistance, GitOps integration, and priority support.

 Everything in Pro, plus: